MattWillFlood/EntropyHub.jl/README.md

 MatLab File Exchange, PyPI or Julia Packages as this helps us to gauge user satisfaction.

-If you have any questions about the package or identify any issues, please do not hesitate to contact us at:    info@entropyhub.xyz
+If you have any questions about the package, please do not hesitate to contact us at: info@entropyhub.xyz If you identify any bugs, please contact us at: fix@entropyhub.xyz If you need any help installing or using the toolkit, please contact us at: help@entropyhub.xyz

 ***Thank you*** for using EntropyHub.